ddovbii/colony-workshop/content/module4/_index.md

 # Module 4

+### Gourmet Inc wants to be more efficient with the use of cloud infrastructure.
+There is a new AWS service, DocumentDB that can save cost and improve your backend application resilience.

-### You are the DevOps engineer and would like to use the latest AWS DocumentDB service instead of MongoDB for your promotion application
+You are the DevOps engineer and would like to use this service instead of MongoDB for your promotion application.

+CloudShell Colony supports Terraform modules natively.
+That allows you to rapidely take advantage of the latest AWS cloud services that are released on a regular basis.

 * You will make a simple change to your blueprint to include a predefined Terraform module located in the terraform folder of your blueprint repository
 ![01_page](/images/module4/git_tfmodule.png)